 Jeff Calhoon joined the University of California San Diego baseball coaching staff as an assistant in August of 2015.
-The 2018 season is his second in the UC San Diego dugout.
+The 2018 season was his second in the UC San Diego dugout.
 He directs the Triton catchers and is the first base coach, while assisting with recruiting, camps, field maintenance and operations.
 Calhoon coached third base through the early part of the 2016 campaign.

-In 2017, UC San Diego posted a 44-19 overall record as NCAA Division II West Region champions and national runners-up.
+In 2017, UC San Diego posted a 44-19 overall record as West Region champions and national runners-up.
 The finish matched the best in program history, while the 44 wins were second-most all-time.

 In his first go-around in La Jolla in 2016, Calhoon mentored starting catcher Steven Coe to All-CCAA honorable mention, as the then-redshirt sophomore broke the single-season program record for the Division II era by throwing out 19 would-be base-stealers, while improving his totals in virtually every offensive category.
 Back-up catcher Michael Palos was selected to the New York Collegiate Baseball League (NYCBL) All-Star Game during the 2016 summer.
 Palos then earned a spot on the NCAA Championship All-Tournament Team after a stellar showing en route to the finals in Grand Prairie, Texas.

 On Dec.
 3, 2016, Calhoon was chosen to be among the speakers at San Diego State as part of the American Baseball Coaches Association (ABCA) Barnstormers 2016 West Coast Clinics, presenting a session on baserunning.